 Making a complaint

-Contact us if you have reason to complain about a dog breeder that we licence.
+Contact us if you have reason to complain about a zoo that we licence.
 You should tell us:

 - your name and phone number